msamprovalaki/msamprovalaki.github.io/index.md

 ## About Me

-My name is Marina and I am currently pursuing my MSc in Computer Science under the supervision of [Prof. Ion Androutsopoulos](https://www2.aueb.gr/users/ion/).
-My research centers on Multimodal Large Language Models and their applications in the biomedical field, particularly in Diagnostic Captioning.
+My name is Marina and I am currently pursuing my MSc in Computer Science under the supervision of [Prof. Ion Androutsopoulos](https://www2.aueb.gr/users/ion/) and [Prof. John Pavlopoulos](https://ipavlopoulos.github.io/) My research centers on Multimodal Large Language Models and their applications in the biomedical field, particularly in Diagnostic Captioning.
 I am especially interested in Natural Language Processing, Computer Vision, and Generative AI.